 I took each one of these and tapped on what I thought was so bad about each aspect until they didn’t really seem like they were that important.
-If there are more negative concepts that would result from achieving a person’s goals after the first 5 were addressed I would have clients make a list of 5 more and work on those until there was really nothing they could think of that would be unpleasant.
+If there are more negative concepts that would result from achieving a person’s goals after the first five are addressed, I have clients make a list of five more and work on those until there is really nothing they can think of that would be unpleasant.

-Typically, after tapping on the negative consequences of achieving their goal, most people realized either what they thought was a consequence that didn’t need to happen, or they found an easy solution to manage it and weren’t paralyzed by the negative expectation anymore.
+Typically, after tapping on the negative consequences of achieving their goal, most people realized either what they thought was a consequence didn’t need to happen or they found an easy solution to manage it and were no longer paralyzed by the negative expectation.

-After feeling clear and confident implementing steps 1 through 4, I recommend turning thoughts with more energy to the positive expression of their goals.
+After feeling clear and confident implementing steps 1 through 4, I recommend that my clients turn their thoughts with more energy to the positive expression of their goals.
 So I have them think about all the great things that will occur from achieving the goal and tap on those positive feelings.
 Most clients find this really energizing.